Romantic Grade II listed cottage,log stove,parking – Home 4609980 Cottage

 We are so glad you enjoyed your stay at the cottage, thank you for your kind comments and please come and visit us again!

 “Absolutely lovely little cottage in a perfect location”

+This is a typical Cotswold cottage just minutes from everything you might ever need on the high street (wonderful bakery, great fish and chips, supermarket, pubs, restaurants, etc).
+It's very quiet though because it's at the end of a no through road and the village is very small.
 The cottage is lovely, very clean, everything new and very well decorated to go with the style of the building/area.
 There's absolutely everything you might need in the kitchen, living room and bedrooms, including a cosy blanket for watching TV on the sofa, plenty of pillows, all sorts of kitchen utensils (could have done with a beer opener, as there is a local brewery where we bought local beer), etc. The central heating warms up the cottage really quickly and efficiently.
 Bathroom is modern, clean, practical and with an excellent shower.
 All bedlinen was crisp and cosy, towels very fluffy and nice smelling.
 Instructions were very clear, although I would add instructions on how to put the key safe back as it took us a while to realise you have to enter the combination again!
 We had a fantastic time here.

 Thank you so much for your lovely review.
 We hope to welcome you back soon!